Utility Commands

 # Use a specific template

-agac init my_project -t advanced
+agac init my_project -t minimal

 # Force overwrite existing files